Universal suffrage: In more detail

 France, under the 1793 Jacobin constitution, was the first major country to enact suffrage for all adult males, though it was never formally used in practice (the constitution was immediately suspended before being implemented, and the subsequent election occurred in 1795 after the fall of the Jacobin government in 1794 discredited most ideas associated with them, including that constitution).
 Elsewhere in the Francophone world, the Republic of Haiti legislated for universal male suffrage in 1816.
 The Second French Republic instituted adult male suffrage after the revolution of 1848.

 Following the French revolutions, movements in the Western world toward more universal suffrage occurred in the early 19th century, and focused on removing property requirements for voting.
 In 1867 Germany (the North German Confederation) enacted suffrage for all adult males.
 In the United States following the American Civil War, slaves were freed and granted rights of citizens, including suffrage for adult males (although several states established restrictions largely, though not completely, diminishing these rights).
 In the late-19th and early-20th centuries, the focus of the universal suffrage movement came to include the extension of the right to vote to women, as happened from the post-Civil War era in several Western states and during the 1890s in a number of British colonies.

 On 19 September 1893 the British Governor of New Zealand, Lord Glasgow, gave assent to a new electoral act, which meant that New Zealand became the first British-controlled colony in which women had the right to vote in parliamentary elections.
 This was followed shortly after by the colony of South Australia in 1894, which was the second to allow women to vote, but the first colony to permit women to stand for election as well.
 In 1906, the autonomous Russian territory known as Grand Duchy of Finland (which became the Republic of Finland in 1917) became the first territory in the world to implement unrestricted universal suffrage, as women could stand as candidates, unlike in New Zealand, and without indigenous ethnic exclusion, like in Australia.
-It also lead to the election of the world's first female members of parliament the following year.
+It also led to the election of the world's first female members of parliament the following year.
 Federal states and colonial or autonomous territories prior to World War I have multiple examples of early introduction of universal suffrage.
 However, these legal changes were effected with the permission of the British, Russian or other government bodies, which were considered the sovereign nation at the time.
 For this reason, Australia (1901), New Zealand (1908) and Finland (1917) all have different dates of achieving independent nationhood.